biya-coin/biyaliquid-docs/.gitbook/developers/dapps/README.md

 # Building dApps

-Biyaliquid is a Layer-1 blockchain built for finance.
-Biyaliquid offers developers out-of-the-box primitives for building decentralized financial applications in addition to an open and permissionless smart contracts layer providing advanced capabilities in building robust Web3 applications.
+Biyachain is a Layer-1 blockchain built for finance.
+Biyachain offers developers out-of-the-box primitives for building decentralized financial applications in addition to an open and permissionless smart contracts layer providing advanced capabilities in building robust Web3 applications.

-Biyaliquid is natively interoperable with several well-known blockchain networks, including Ethereum, Solana, and all IBC-enabled cosmos chains like CosmosHub, Osmosis, etc. The interoperability not only allows Biyaliquid to enable users to bridge assets from multiple chains but also allows for transferring arbitrary data - like oracle prices, etc.
+Biyachain is natively interoperable with several well-known blockchain networks, including Ethereum, Solana, and all IBC-enabled cosmos chains like CosmosHub, Osmosis, etc. The interoperability not only allows Biyachain to enable users to bridge assets from multiple chains but also allows for transferring arbitrary data - like oracle prices, etc.

-Within this section we are going to explore configuring different UI frameworks to work with the `@biya-coin` packages so you can start building decentralized applications on top of Biyaliquid.
-We are also going to showcase example (simple) dApps built on top of Biyaliquid.
+Within this section we are going to explore configuring different UI frameworks to work with the `@biya-coin` packages so you can start building decentralized applications on top of Biyachain.
+We are also going to showcase example (simple) dApps built on top of Biyachain.

 For security reasons, we recommend using the stable package versions of NPM packages.